-At August 27, 2004, we had 25,730,061,841 outstanding common shares, 50,608,970,631 outstanding class A preferred shares (excluding 621,887,272 shares held in treasury), and 229,154,800 outstanding class B preferred shares, all without par value.
+At September 22, 2004, we had 25,730,061,841 outstanding common shares, 50,608,970,631 outstanding class A preferred shares (excluding 621,887,272 shares held in treasury), and 229,154,800 outstanding class B preferred shares, all without par value.
 Under the Brazilian Corporation Law, the aggregate number of our non-voting shares may not exceed two-thirds of the total number of our outstanding shares.
-We have called a general shareholders meeting to be held on September 17, 2004, at which we expect certain holders of our class A preferred shares to agree to convert a sufficient number of our class A preferred shares into common shares on a one-for-one basis to enable us to comply with Brazilian legal requirements regarding the ratio of preferred shares to common shares following the global offering.
-The Odebrecht Group has indicated that, should our other shareholders not agree to convert a sufficient number of shares, it will agree to convert as many shares as are necessary for us to comply with this legal requirement.
-After giving effect to this conversion, which will take effect concurrently with the completion of the global offering, and after further giving effect to the issuance and sale of 11,700,000,000 class A preferred shares in the global offering, we will have 29,008,137,576 outstanding common shares, 59,030,894,896 outstanding class A preferred shares and 229,154,800 outstanding class B preferred shares.
+At a general shareholders meeting held on September 17, 2004, certain holders of our class A preferred shares agreed to convert a sufficient number of our class A preferred shares into common shares on a one-for-one basis to enable us to comply with Brazilian legal requirements regarding the ratio of preferred shares to common shares following the global offering.
+After giving effect to this conversion, which will take effect concurrently with the completion of the global offering, and after further giving effect to the issuance and sale of 11,700,000,000 class A preferred shares in the global offering and the exercise of the Brazilian underwriters option to purchase 585,000,000 additional class A preferred shares, we will have 29,825,024,848 outstanding common shares, 58,799,007,624 outstanding class A preferred shares and 229,154,800 outstanding class B preferred shares.